usnistgov/fipy/documentation/glossary.rst

       A suite of python-based preconditoners.
 See
       http://code.google.com/p/pyamg/
       and :ref:`PYAMG`.

+   pyamgx
+      a :term:`Python` interface to the NVIDIA
+      `AMGX <https://github.com/NVIDIA/AMGX>`_ library, which can be used to construct complex solvers and preconditioners to solve sparse sparse linear systems on the GPU.
+See https://pyamgx.readthedocs.io/ and :ref:`PYAMGX`.

    PyPI
       The Python Package Index is a repository of software for the